is a 1973 Paramount

 specializing in selling Bibles From The Dead

-, is tasked with delivering a recently orphaned 9-year-old girl Addie to her aunt.
-Despite vehemently denying that Addie is his daughter (which she likely is, considering Moses knew her "wild" mother well), he takes a liking to a her - even more so when he realizes his grifting looks more legit with a child by his side.
+, who is reluctantly tasked with delivering the recently-orphaned nine-year-old girl Addie Loggins to her aunt in Missouri.
+Despite vehemently denying that Addie is his daughter (which she likely is, considering Moses knew her "wild" mother well), he takes a liking to a her - even more so when he realizes his grifting looks more legitimate with a child by his side.

 The film was nominated for Academy Awards